rasmus-kirk/halo-accumulation/report/report.md

 <!-- AGM gives you snarks? -->
 **TODO**: List the options (AGM?, BP, STARKS).

+- **AGM:** Uses a trusted setup, this would give you a traditional SNARK.
+- **DL:** Uses an untrusted setup, assumed secure if the Discrete Log problem is hard, the verifier is linear.
+- **FRI:** Also uses an untrusted setup, assumed secure one way functions exist.
+It has a higher overhead than PCSs based on the Discrete Log assumption.

 **TODO**: The assumptions on $d$ seems wrong in the code, not a big deal

 A PCS allows a prover to prove to a verifier that a commited polynomial